Razchek/Unispect/README.md

 It does so by accessing the remote process's memory.

-The design choice of accessing the process memory to gather the definitions was made with the intention of being able to access run-time type definitions as well as accurate field definition information.
+The design choice of accessing the process memory to gather the definitions was made with the intention of being able to access the run-time type definitions as well as accurate field definition information.

 ![Screenshot1](https://github.com/Razchek/Unispect/blob/master/Screenshots/screenshot1.png?raw=true)